Intangible-pg18/Cpp-Deep-Dive/README.md

                            cout << m3->getComm() << endl;
                            >>>e1 object is not an object of the Manager class.
 It does not contain any information about the commission.
 That’s why such an operation can produce unexpected results.
 * Memory layout-:https://www.tutorialcup.com/images/cplusplus/upcasting-downcasting/upcasting-memory-layout.png  -> When you try to downcast base class pointer (Employee) that is not actually pointing up an object of the derived class (Manager), you will get access to the memory that does not have any information about the derived class object (yellow area).
 This is the main danger of downcasting.
 You can use a safe cast that can help you to know if one type can be converted correctly to another type.
 For this purpose, use a dynamic cast.
-* Dynamic Cast-:
+* Dynamic Cast-: is an operator that converts safely one type to another type.
+In the case, the conversation is possible and safe, it returns the address of the object that is converted.
+Otherwise, it returns nullptr.
+* If you want to use a dynamic cast for downcasting, the base class should be polymorphic – it must have at least one virtual function.
+Modify base class Person by adding a virtual function:
+* virtual void foo() {}
+*                           Employee e1("Peter", "Green", 1400);
+                            Manager* m3 = dynamic_cast<Manager*>(&e1);
+                            if (m3)
+                            cout << m3->getComm() << endl;
+                            else
+                            cout << "Can't  cast from Employee to Manager" << endl;
+* In this case, the dynamic cast returns nullptr.
+Therefore, you will see a warning message.